 This is a WordPerfect macro that toggles

-In general, this macro has a couple of practical
+In general, the QC.wcm macro has a couple of practical

 toggle QuickCorrect (and SmartQuotes) on and off, usually to temporarily

 get rid of smart quotes (a.k.a. "curved," "curly," or "typographical" quotes).

 When creating or editing a macro, or creating or loading a merge document, WordPerfect will temporarily turn off several QuickCorrect settings -- even in other open documents.

 This might be irritating, but it is "working as designed".
 If QuickCorrect were left "on" during macro creation/editing or during a merge "...imagine